Fysh-Fyve/fysh/README2.md

 - **Aquatic Comprehension**\*: The ability of sea creatures to actually understand Fysh remains unconfirmed.
-Any effort to test this understanding might result in puzzled expressions from both marine and terrestrial observers.
+Any effort to test this understanding might result in puzzled expressions from marine and terrestrial observers.

 - **Communication Limitations**: Given the current linguistic barrier with our